 Sunshine Care Connections is the name of the Care Coordination program at Sunshine Community Health Center, both at the Talkeetna and Willow sites.

 Sometimes we have only brief contact and make just a few phone calls to help someone.
-In other situations we take the client into our caseload and do regular home visits and phone calls.
+In other situations, we take the client into our caseload and make regular phone calls.

 Here are some things we can help with:

 - Helping them to get available medical coverage (Medicaid, Social Security, etc)

 - Getting equipment they may need ( hospital bed, toilet commode, wheelchairs, etc)